German military administration in occupied France during World War II

 The "French State" (État français) replaced the French Third Republic that had dissolved in defeat.
 Though nominally extending its sovereignty over the whole country, it was in practice limited in exercising its authority to the free zone.
 As Paris was located in the occupied zone, its government was seated in the spa town of Vichy in Auvergne, and therefore it was more commonly known as Vichy France.

-While the Vichy government was nominally in charge of all of France, the military administration in the occupied zone was a de facto Nazi dictatorship.
+While the Vichy government was nominally in charge of all of France, the military administration in the occupied zone was a de facto Nazi dictatorship, where the actual sovereignty of the French government was seriously limited.
 Nazi rule was extended to the free zone when it was invaded by Germany and Italy during Case Anton on 11 November 1942 in response to Operation Torch, the Allied landings in French North Africa on 8 November 1942.
-The Vichy government remained in existence, even though its authority was now severely curtailed.
+The Vichy government remained in existence, even though its authority was now severely reduced.

 The German military administration in France ended with the Liberation of France after the Normandy and Provence landings.
 It formally existed from May 1940 to December 1944, though most of its territory had been liberated by the Allies by the end of summer 1944.